 28,000 pages by Alexandre Grothendieck

-He changed the landscape of mathematics.
+He transformed the landscape of mathematics.
 Alexandre Grothendieck left behind some 28,000 unpublished pages.
-This treasure trove, which may contain the master's final flashes of genius, is finally being unveiled.
-The website dedicated to the Grothendieck archives is now live.
+This treasure trove, which may hold the master’s final flashes of genius, is finally being unveiled.
+The website dedicated to the Grothendieck archives has gone live.

 Alexandre Grothendieck passed away on November 13, 2014, at the age of 86.
-For a long time, the enfant terrible of mathematics had distanced himself from the scientific community.
-He took refuge in Lasserre, a small village in the Pyrenees, where he lived the life of a hermit.
-The founder of algebraic geometry, the greatest mathematician of the 20th century—as many of his peers called him—had chosen silence.
+For many years, the enfant terrible of mathematics had distanced himself from the scientific community.
+Having taken refuge in Lasserre, a small village in the Pyrenees, he lived there as a recluse.
+The reformer of algebraic geometry, the greatest mathematician of the 20th century—as many of his peers called him—had chosen silence.

 Peace and environmental activist

-Since then, however, the master has never stopped writing, corresponding, and working.
+Since then, however, the master has never stopped writing, corresponding, or working.
 In 1990, he entrusted his entire mathematical archive to Jean Malgoire.
-This former student, Professor the University of Montpellier, kept the Grothendieck archive at his home until 2010, when he deposited it at the University of Montpellier.
+This former student, Professor the University of Montpellier, kept the Grothendieck archives at his home until 2010, when he deposited them at the University of Montpellier.

 Unpublished manuscripts

-The Grothendieck collection brings together unpublished manuscripts of major mathematical theories of the 20th century, particularly in algebraic geometry.
-It represents the majority of Grothendieck's work from 1949 to 1991 and reveals the scientific exchanges of a mathematician at the pinnacle of international research.
-It also provides insights into the development of his work.
+The Grothendieck Collection comprises unpublished manuscripts on major mathematical theories of the 20th century, particularly in algebraic geometry.
+It represents the bulk of Grothendieck’s work from 1949 to 1991 and offers insight into the scholarly exchanges of a mathematician at the pinnacle of international research.
+It also provides material for studying the development of his body of work.

-After inventory and conservation measures, these documents were digitized starting in 2016.
-Since May 10, a significant portion (approximately 18,000 pages) has been freely accessible on the Internet.
+After inventory and conservation measures, these documents were digitized beginning in 2016.
+Since May 10, a significant portion of them (approximately 18,000 pages) has been freely available online.
 What can we discover there?
-Undoubtedly, new flashes of genius, scattered throughout numerous and disparate writings."Seeds that we must germinate,"suggests Jean Malgoire.
-In the field of mathematics, Alexandre Grothendieck may not have finished shedding light on unknown territories.
+Undoubtedly new flashes of genius, scattered throughout numerous and disparate writings.“Seeds that it will be up to us to bring to fruition,”suggests Jean Malgoire.
+In the realm of mathematics, Alexandre Grothendieck may not yet be done shedding light on uncharted territories.